mlohajner/AFST/README.md

 ```

 That's it.
 The tool builds the snapshots, computes the differences, and
-transfers only what needs to move.
+transfers only what needs to copy.

 ---